alpocnito/MIPT/6_semestr/laboratory/README.md

 - K - Height of the matrix
 - M - Widht of the matrix

-Let's look at this matrix with one more processor:
+Let's solve this equation using two processors:
 ```
 make run np=2 K=5 M=5
 ```